-The common approach used by specialists when talking to patients with chronic genetic diseases is one of the following - Nothing can be done to cure it, but it can be managed with drugs and diagnostics (which are quite expensive themselves).
-OR There are advanced treatments, but they are expensive and without an assurance of a sure cure.
+Two common approaches are used by specialists when talking to patients with chronic genetic diseases: (i) nothing can be done to cure it, but it can be managed with drugs (which are quite expensive actually) and (ii) there are advanced and expensive treatments, but without the assurance of a sure cure.
 Hearing this repeatedly from healthcare providers can take the will to live out of a patient with such diseases.
 The patient goes from the state of denial to determined compliance to desperate search for better symptom management to, finally, a quiet submission to morbidities of the disease.
 It is essential to delineate, right from the start of the treatment, the patient’s identity from the disease manifestations.
-The patient may not always be able to do this himself/herself, given the pain, confusion and/or despondency that the patient faces.
+The patient may not always be able to do this independently, given the pain, confusion and despondency that the patient faces.
 Family and friends also may not be equipped or knowledgeable enough to meet this need.
 Hence, it is important for specialists to work closely with mental health counselors or patient support groups when treating patients with chronic genetic diseases.
 The body and mind work in a synergistic way to help us live a healthy and meaningful life; one out of this pair cannot be ignored when looking to cure (or manage) a disease affecting the other.

 Dis-eased socio-cultural settings

 I was born the third girl child to a conservative Tamil brahmin family.
-The pressure on me to ‘perform’ existed even before I was conceived; this child should be a boy.
-The parents were under immense pressure to gift themselves and the extended family a boy; their education didn’t empower them to face the social admonition for not having a son.
+The pressure to perform existed even before I was conceived; this child should be a boy.
+The parents were under immense pressure to gift themselves and the extended family a boy.
 And, despite all the prayers and astrological predictions, out I came, a baby girl!
-(I was informed later that) disappointment and denial loomed.
+(I was informed later that disappointment and denial loomed).
 Taunts followed.
-But parents quietly accepted the responsibility of parenting three girl children.
-Since, I was the last hope, I was also the first to be blamed by the extended family.
+My parents gracefully accepted the responsibility of parenting three girl children.
+But I was the last hope and so, the first to be blamed by the extended family.
 I responded.
-With a firm resolve, I started believing that even if I am not born a son, but I can be a son to my parents.
+With a firm resolve, I started believing that even if I am not born a son, I can be a son to my parents.
 I observed and moved around with boys of my age to understand how they think, act and be a son to their parents.
-I picked up clues on being a son from the social environment around me and made active attempts to incorporate those aspects into my living; somewhere down the line, unknown to me, I was overpowered by the urge to suppress everything that was feminine in me.
+I picked up clues on being a son from the social environment around me and made active attempts to incorporate those aspects into my daily living.
+Somewhere down the line, unknown to me, I was overpowered by the urge to suppress everything that was feminine in me.
 When adolescence hit, I was a confused person; not happy to be a female and not designed to be a male.

 Till I believed that being a son to my parents was important to retain my relevance in their lives, I was under the grip of inflammations.
-When I began to resolve my family role and gender identity, welcoming the feminine in me, is when I began to heal.
+When I began to resolve my family role and gender identity, welcoming the feminine in me, I began to heal.